heitzmann/gdspy/README.md

 ## Documentation

-The complete [documentation](http://gdspy.readthedocs.io/) can be built from the sources in the `docs` folder with [Sphinx](http://sphinx-doc.org/).
+The complete documentation is available [here](http://gdspy.readthedocs.io/).

-The file [tutorial.py](https://github.com/heitzmann/gdspy/blob/master/examples/tutorial.py) in the `example` folder is a sample script to show the features provided by this module.
+The source files can be found in the `docs` directory.

 ## Support